7th Edition

 Douglas Bisson is Professor of History at Belmont University in Nashville, Tennessee.
 He is the author of The Merchant Adventurers of England: The Company and the Crown, 1474–1564.

 Clayton Roberts was Professor Emeritus of History at The Ohio State University.
-He is the author of The Growth of Responsible Government in Stuart England and The Logic of Historical Explanation.
+He is the author of The Growth of Responsible Government in Stuart England and Schemes and Undertakings: A

-David Roberts was Charles Collis Professor of History Emeritus at Dartmouth College.
-He is the author of Victorian Origins of the British Welfare State and Paternalism in Early Victorian England.
+David Roberts was Charles and Elfriede Collis Professor of History at Dartmouth College.
+He is the author of Paternalism in Early Victorian England and The Social Conscience of the Early Victorians.